thejasb1994/my-first-repo/readme.txt

 welcome to my first repo
-learning git is going well so far.
+Learning git is going well.
+a new line is added to update-readme branch a new line is added to update readme